Captivated by dance, Dimitri Chamblas joined The Paris Opera’s celebrated dance school at age ten.

 Dimitri Chamblas and Benjamin Millepied began in 2011 a film producing partnership, which remains active and ongoing.
 Chamblas has also been consulted by Millepied to elaborate the Los Angeles Dance Project.

-In 2017 he launched Studio Dimitri Chamblas in Paris, a structure that hosts all of his projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz 10 000 Gestures, or a creation with architect François Perrin for the Performa Biennale in New York.
+In 2017 he launched Studio Dimitri Chamblas in Paris and Los Angeles, a structure that hosts all of his projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz 10 000 Gestures, or a creation with architect François Perrin for the Performa Biennale in New York.